 To meet new mission requirements and combat advanced threats, the Compass Call system will integrate with various aircraft in the future.
-The system will specifically be cross-decked on the EC-37B when it enters service as a 21st century electronic attack platform.
+The system will specifically be re-hosted on the Gulfstream G550, designated as the EC-37B when it enters service as a 21st century electronic attack platform.
 The future possibilities for the system are vast, as the advanced technology combined with new aircraft integration will result in increased performance at faster speeds, longer ranges, and higher altitudes.
-The total system provides crews with the utmost confidence today and tomorrow
+The total system provides crews with the utmost confidence today and tomorrow.

 Compass Call is operational and provides: